← Back to calculators

 • Deposit: Usually 25% of property value

-• Legal Fees: Solicitor, searches, etc.
+• Legal fees: Solicitor, searches, and similar

-• Mortgage Fees: Arrangement, application, valuation
+• Mortgage fees: Arrangement, application, valuation

-• Setup Costs: EPC, gas safety, electrical certificates
+• Setup costs: EPC, gas safety, electrical certificates

-On a £200,000 property, these additional costs can easily add £15,000-£20,000 on top of your £50,000 deposit.
-That's a 30-40% increase in your actual cash invested, which significantly impacts your true return.
+On a £200,000 property, these additional costs can easily add £15,000 to £20,000 on top of your £50,000 deposit.
+That's a 30 to 40% increase in your actual cash invested, which significantly impacts your true return.

-Understanding the Results
+Understanding the results

-Monthly Cash Flow: What's left in your pocket each month after mortgage and all ongoing costs.
+Monthly cash flow: What's left in your pocket each month after mortgage and all ongoing costs.
 Positive cash flow means the property pays for itself.

-Annual Return: Your yearly profit expressed as a percentage of your total cash invested.
+Annual return: Your yearly profit expressed as a percentage of your total cash invested.
 Compare this directly to savings accounts, stocks, or other investments to see how your BTL stacks up.

-Initial Term Totals: Shows your total profit over the fixed rate period (2, 3, 5, or 10 years).
+Initial term totals: Shows your total profit over the fixed rate period (2, 3, 5, or 10 years).
 This helps you understand the real return before you need to remortgage.

-What's a Good Return?
+What's a good return?

-There's no universal answer - it depends on your goals and alternatives:
+There's no universal answer, it depends on your goals and alternatives:

-• Stock market: Historical average 7-10% (with volatility)
+• Stock market: Historical average 7 to 10% (with volatility)

 Consider the full picture: